 One of the most rewarding parts of my job is helping clients by giving the right advice.
 So when you are developing your landscape it is important to realise the benefits that a suitably qualified consultant can bring to your project.

 In January 2008, I completed a Permaculture Design Certificate.
 This enables me to converse and relate the permaculture philosophy and design principles to those of you who are wishing to lighten their footprints!
-Permaculture is broadly -based in many science disciplines, Its holistic approach has many valuable applications to all aspects of my life.
-As a student of applied science my skill and experience gives me the unique ability to advise and solve problems in a diverse range of situations.
-My conservative conscience gives me a deep seated desire to minimise our impact on the environment.
+Permaculture is broadly -based in many science disciplines, its holistic approach has many valuable applications to all aspects of my life.
+As a student of applied science my skill and experience give me the unique ability to advise and solve problems in a diverse range of situations.
+My conservative conscience gives me a deep-seated desire to minimise our impact on the environment.

 Assoc.
 Dip.
 App.
 Science (Forestry); Cert.
 Hort.
 (Landscape), Permaculture (PDC)